Password Protected Video Hosting – What You Need to Know in 2022

 - Dynamic Tokenized Security

 - Best Video Hosting Platform for Secure Streaming

 - Final Thoughts

 What is a Video Host?

 YouTube is the most popular option for free video hosting, but it is not suitable for professional use.
 This platform comes with many disadvantages to professional broadcasters, including limitations on security, branding, and ownership.
 That’s why businesses, schools, and other organizations that use online video content opt for a professional hosting solution.

 The reason for pointing out the difference between these two types of platforms is that they each come with access to a different spread of security tools.
-Free video hosting platforms are generally very basic, whereas paid platforms typically use top of the line security.
+Free self-hosting video platforms are generally very basic, whereas paid platforms typically use top-of-the-line streaming security.

 YouTube, for example, does not offer password protected video hosting, but professional options like Dacast do.
 You need to use a professional video hosting solution to access password protection.